MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-user-role-quota-in-system-center-2016.md

 ms.assetid: 86944300-dc58-41e7-b47b-715775ef04ab
 author: jyothisuri
 ms.author: jsuri
-manager: evansma
+manager: mkluck
 monikerRange: '=sc-orch-2016'
 ---

 # Get User Role Quota in System Center 2016

-The Get User Role Quota activity is used in a runbook to return information about all user role quotas in a VMM management server.
+The Get User Role Quota activity is used in a runbook to return information about all the user role quotas in a VMM management server.

-The activity publishes all of the data from the required and optional properties into published data.
+The activity publishes all the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

 ## Get User Role Quota Required Properties